acgetchell/mundus-atrox/src/journals/thirteenth.md

 2. *Geral* hits the Giant next to him and asks me to hits the other one.
 I do 33 damage, knocking it down. *Geral* does 8 damage on his?
 3. *CoralKing* moves to flank a Giant with *Geral* and hits 3 times for 20 damage each.
 4. *Viker* casts call lightning and does 11 damage on the battering rams?
-5. *Tasbros* uses chromatic orb, level 3, and does 31 damage to like 6 Giants/Ogres.
+5. *Tasbros* uses Chromatic Orb, level 3, and does 31 damage to like 6 Giants/Ogres.
 The archer goes down and 3 others.
 6. I hit the Giant nearest me for 26 HP and kill it.
-7. *Tysnera* casts fireball for 31 HP, taking out all of the battering rams.
+7. *Tysnera* casts Fireball for 31 HP, taking out all of the battering rams.
 8. *Calmul* shoots the wounded Hill Giant for 11 damage, taking it out.
 9. The remaining bolt launcher shoots at the spellcasters and misses.
 10. *Wulrif* shoots one of them twice for some damage